 Visiting a college during the school year also gives you an opportunity to observe the students.
 As you walk around, pay attention to students’ behavior and interactions.
 Do they say hello and talk with each other, or do they have their heads down, focused on getting to their next class?
 Do you see students with whom you think you’d fit in?
 If you’re looking for a diverse student body, do you see evidence of that?

 Since tours are usually led by a current student, they can offer an insider’s view of the college.
 Ask questions about the tour guide’s academic, extracurricular, and social experiences.
-What does the guide like and not like about the school, and is he or she happy overall?
-What other colleges did he consider, and why did he choose this one?
-If she had it to do all over again, would she make the same choice?
+What does the guide like and not like about the school, and are they happy overall?
+What other colleges did they consider, and why did they choose this one?
+If they had it to do all over again, would they make the same choice?

 It’s important to keep in mind that the admissions officers who conduct information sessions are employees of the college.
 At many schools, tour guides get paid, too, and even if they don’t, they only offer one perspective.
 Therefore, you should seek other students’ opinions.
 If you know anyone who currently attends or recently graduated from the college, those individuals are great resources; if not, don’t be afraid to speak to students while you’re on campus.
 It can seem intimidating, but these individuals are your best sources of unbiased information.
 If you approach several people and no one is willing to talk to you, that tells you something, too.

 Many colleges offer high school seniors the chance to spend the night in a dorm with a current student.
 Again, this may seem a little scary, but it’s an unmatched opportunity to experience campus life for yourself.
 That being said, you probably shouldn’t spend a night on campus the weekend before mid-terms or finals, as you won’t get to see what occurs on a typical weekend.